MislavJaksic/Prototyping/WebProgramming/GettingStarted/README.txt

 CSS rulesets: made of selectors and declaration block.
               also called a rule.

-Selectors: different types.
+Selectors: different types: tag/element - based on HTML element                 - eg. p
-           selectes HTML elements to be styled.
+                            ID - based on the unique value of attribute id      - eg. #my-id class - based on the value of attribute class       - eg. .my-class attribute - based on if an element has an attribute - eg. img[src] pseudo-class - based on a specific state            - eg. a:hover selects HTML elements to be styled.

 Declaration block: made of {} and declarations in the brackets.